pprunty/pprunty.github.io/posts/02-nextjs.md

 ## 1. Google Chrome Lighthouse

-If you do not already use Google Chrome Lighthouse, you should start right now.
-To use Lighthouse, open your website in the Chrome Browser and enter inspect.
-Once in inspect mode, toggle the `>>` arrows in the top bar and select "Lighthouse".
+If you do not already use Google Chrome Lighthouse, you should start now.
+To use Lighthouse, open your website in the Chrome Browser and enter inspect mode.
+Once in inspect mode, toggle the >> arrows in the top bar and select "Lighthouse".

 ![Optional Description](https://patrickprunty.com/images/lighthouse_location.png)